adityaamehra/CodeForces-Solution/README.md

 - Peace of Mind: Enjoy knowing your files are where they should be.
 ## 🖋️ License

-This project is under the MIT License.
-Use it, improve it, share it—just don’t forget to give credit where it’s due! 🌟
+This project is licensed under the Apache License 2.0.
+See the [LICENSE]([https://pages.github.com/](https://github.com/adityaamehra/CodeForces-Solution/blob/main/LICENSE)) file for details.

 ## 🙌 Contributions Welcome!